dmx-systems/dmx-documentation/docs/tutorial.rst

 Both drop-down menus have a context information button "i" next to them.
 Click it to reveal detail about the selected Topicmap or Workspace.

 ..
-For the moment the most interesting information is the access control. **The first default workspace and the default topicmap are in SharingMode "public" that is: They are not private, but world-readable.** This is important to keep in mind if you are trying DMX on our public demo site or if you installed it on a server that is connected to the internet.
+For the moment the most interesting information is the access control. **The first default workspace and the default Topicmap are in SharingMode "public" that is: They are not private, but world-readable.** This is important to keep in mind if you are trying DMX on our public demo site or if you installed it on a server that is connected to the internet.
 You can find out more about access control in the section about :ref:`Collaboration and Sharing<user-collaboration-and-sharing>`.

 For more information visit our detailed guide to the :ref:`user interface<user-the-dmx-user-interface>`.